achraf-oujjir/Unity-Martian-Oxygen-Quest-3D-Game/README.md

 ## 🌟 Project Overview

-Created as part of a practical assignment in game development, this project showcases our skills in Unity by designing a 3D collectible game.
+Created as part of a practical assignment in game development, this project showcases my skills in Unity by designing a 3D collectible game.
 The game features an astronaut navigating Mars, collecting oxygen tanks, and managing a real-time score displayed on an intuitive UI.

 ## 👽 Features